top of page

 Solution:

-Investing once in durable, low-tox products designed to last through multiple stages.
-Choosing toddler sized items over small baby-sized items to avoid having to buy again 6 months in to your feeding journey.
+Invest in durable, low-tox products designed to last through multiple stages.
+Choosing toddler-sized items over small baby-sized items can help avoid having to buy again six months into your feeding journey.

 Why South African Parents Are Re-Thinking Feeding Products